Block spam calls. By the community, for the community.

 Features

-Real-time blocking
+Real-time call blocking

 Crowdsourced database